vanzonr/ish/README.md

 ============

 Ish is written in bash and will thus need a relative recent version of bash.
-Copying the script called "ish" to a location in your PATH will be enough to install it.
+Copying the script called "ish" to a location in your PATH, and setting its execution bit (chmod +x ish) should be enough to install it.

 Ish has been tested with bash version 4.1.2, and some earlier versions.
 Bash version 3.2.16 is known to have some issues with parts